Gowtham-app-developer/Android-Interview-Questions/Android Architecture.md

 - MutableLiveData is commonly used since it provides the  postvalues(), setvalues() methods publicly, something that LiveData class doesn’t provide.
 - LiveData/MutableLiveData is commonly used in updating data in a RecyclerView from a collection type (List, Array List etc.)

+## Architecture pattern

+- An architecture pattern gives modularity to the project files and assures that all the codes get covered in Unit testing.
+- It makes the task easy for developers to maintain the software and to expand the features of the application in the future.

 ## What is MVC?

 - It is a Model-View-Controller.